The CBA Glossary

 Draft rights

 When a team drafts a player, that team gets exclusive negotiating rights to them until the time of the next NBA Draft.
 These are what are known colloquially as draft rights.
+And they can be kept for longer than that if certain steps are taken.

 Draft rights can be used to sign the player concerned, or they can be used as trade assets.
 For most players, especially first-round picks, they sign straight away, because playing in the NBA was the dream.
 But every year, a few do not.
 And for them, a few caveats apply, explored below.